The Jay Briscoe Celebration of Life: Main event

 In the main event, Claudio Castagnoli defended the ROH World Championship against Christopher Daniels.
 The referee was Paul Turner, who had overseen more Jay Briscoes matches then any other referee.
 Castagnoli started with a side headlock takedown.
 Daniels performed his own side headlock, which Claudio escaped into a shoulder tackle.
 As Daniels was looking for some kind of maneuver, Castagnoli countered it into a gutbuster, which sent Daniels out of the ring.
 As Daniels entered the ring, he immediately performed a clothesline.
 Daniels started overpowering Castagnoli, hitting a flatliner into a Koji clutch, but Castagnoli escaped.
 Daniels then locked in guillotine choke, but Castagnoli countered it into a suplex.
 Castagnoli started hitting multiple uppercuts in the corner.
 As Castagnoli was looking for the Giant Swing, Daniels blocked it with a chop to the throat and performed a schoolboy pin, but Castagnoli kicked out.
 In the closing stages, Daniels performed The Best Moonsault Ever, but Castagnoli again kicked out.
-As Daniels was looking for Angels' Wing, Castagnoli escaped it and hit the Very European Uppercut, which led to the Giant Swing (where he swung Daniels for 10 revolutions) and the Neutralizer for the win.
+As Daniels was looking for Angels' Wing, Castagnoli escaped it and hit the Very European Uppercut, which led to the Giant Swing (where he swung Daniels for 10 revolutions) and Jay Driller for the win.
 After the match, Castagnoli and Daniels embraced each other as Jay Briscoe's music hit and the show came to and end.